 - “The Use of British Seconded and Contracted Military Personnel to Advance Britain’s Interests: A Case Study from the United Arab Emirates from 1965-2010,” in A History of Defense Engagement in the Twentieth and Twenty-First Centuries, ed.
-G. Kennedy (Kansas: University Press of Kansas, in press).
+G. Kennedy (Kansas: University Press of Kansas).

 - “The UAE’s National Security Machinery of Government,” in Handbook on UAE Security Studies, ed.
 W. Guéraiche and K. Alexander (UK: Routledge, in press).